The AAVSO Photoelectric Photometry (PEP) Program

 Who We Are

-The AAVSO PEP program has been formally operating since 1983 and the data archive contains over 52,000 observations.
-At any given time, we have 15-20 active observers, and they are scattered world-wide.
-We have observers in Greece, Italy, South Africa, Australia, New Zealand, and throughout the United States.
-We would like to have more observers in the program, no matter where you are.
+The AAVSO PEP program has been formally operating since 1983 and the data archive contains over 52,000 observations, by a number of observers from all around the world including Greece, Italy, South Africa, Australia, New Zealand, Canada, and throughout the United States.

-Jim Fox (firstname.lastname@example.org), the Chairman of the AAVSO's PEP Committee will help you get started.
+Jim Kay (firstname.lastname@example.org), the Chair of the AAVSO's PEP Section, will help you get started.
 He will advise you in any technical matters concerning photometers, telescopes and observing techniques.
 Finder charts for all stars in the program are maintained by AAVSO Headquarters and are available on the AAVSO web site.
 You will submit your observations directly to the AAVSO database using tools that are available on the web site.

 For more information

-Please see The Photoelectric Photometry Observing Program of the AAVSO: An Introduction by Committee Chair Jim Fox.
+Please see The Photoelectric Photometry Observing Program of the AAVSO: An Introduction by former Section Chair Jim Fox.

 - For new PEP observers: Instructions for computing the epsilon(V) for your photoelectric photometer